petyaracz/Racz2023trance/Readme.md

 (according to pre-set criteria) Smith (2017).

-We only fit the model on societies which (a) have information on whether trance and possession phenomena are present (we can’t do much with those where we don’t know this) and (b) come from the standard cross-cultural sample, which minimises the phylogenetic signal so we don’t have to worry about it.
+We only fit the model on societies which (a) have information on whether trance and possession phenomena are present and (b) come from the standard cross-cultural sample.

+Following Bourguignon (1968), we reduce the complexity of the outcome variable to two levels: whether a society has possession trance or not.
+The predictors are the possible covariates identified above.
+Some predictors, like `EA032` (Jurisdictional hierarchy of local community) or `EA113` can be construed to follow a scale.
+These are input as ordered factors.
+Others, like `EA053` (Sex differences in animal husbandry) or `EA043` (Major type of descent) can be carved up into
+categories: These are one-hot encoded.
+For details, see the helper file.

 We use hyperparameter tuning to find the best possible model.
-The outcome of the model is one of the eight descriptions of trance and possession phenomena in the Atlas.
-The predictors are the possible covariates identified above.
 The model is fit on a training set of `length(unique(sccs$soc_id))` societies with information on trance and possession in the standard cross-cultural sample.

-I’m scarce on the technical details here on purpose, but the analysis can be replicated with the code in this repository.

 ## 5. Results on the training sample

 Here is the distribution of the various descriptions for trance and possession in our training sample.
-I gave the descriptions shorter names as well, to make things easier later on:

 | name                                             | description                                                                                                                                                                                                                                    | count |
 |:-------------------------------------------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------:|